-What are the Symptoms of Degenerative Disc Disease?
+Symptoms of Degenerative Disc Disease

-How is Degenerative Disc Disease Diagnosed?
+How Degenerative Disc Disease is Diagnosed

-How is Degenerative Disc Disease Treated?
+Degenerative Disc Disease Treatments

 Physical therapy can strengthen the muscles that support the spine, relieving pressure on compromised discs, alleviating pain, and improving flexibility.
 Aquatic therapy is also a great way to relax the back, improve body mechanics, and tone back muscles.
 Modalities used to relieve the pain of DDD include massage, heat, ice, and electrical stimulation (see Transcutaneous Electrical Nerve Stimulation [TENS], below).
 Another option to improve posture and support the spine is bracing the back with a simple corset or a rigid plastic jacket.